By: Team M11-3 Since: Jan 2019 Licence: MIT

 -

-, all flashcards that are tagged under "English" will be displayed in the flashcards panel.
+Enter this command selectSubject English, all flashcards that are tagged under "English" will be displayed in the flashcards panel.

 3.10.
 Selecting a flashcard: select